-Hyperinflation produces tremendous costs because economic agents start using huge amounts of resources to avoid the impact of hyperinflation, instead of more productive activities, such as production and investment.
-In fact, although 'shoe leather' and menu costs are not so apparent when inflation remains moderate, such costs become serious under hyperinflation.
-'Shoe leather' costs become large, because cash loses its value very quickly under hyperinflation and people devote much time and effort to save cash balances.
-Menu costs are also serious, because maintaining the current price level automatically implies a large decline in relative prices, leading to a higher incentive to change prices more frequently.
+Hyperinflation produces tremendous costs because economic agents start using huge amounts of resources to avoid the adverse effects of hyperinflation, instead of more productive activities, such as production and investment.
+In fact, although "shoe leather" and menu costs are not so apparent when inflation remains moderate, such costs become serious under hyperinflation.
+"Shoe leather" costs become large,

-Moreover, the costs of hyperinflation undermine the credibility of long-term run.
-However, Orphanides and Solow (1990), who provide a comprehensive survey of this issue, point out that it is difficult to assess the practical relevance of the Tobin effect because slight differences in the set-up of theoretical models yield quiet different conclusions.
+^{15.} A literature on the monetary growth model starting with Tobin (1965) explores the long-run effects of inflation on resource allocation.
+In this literature, the mechanism of the "Tobin effect" is examined in detail.
+That is, higher inflation increases the opportunity cost of holding money, inducing a portfolio shift from financial assets to real assets, thereby leading to higher economic growth in the long run.
+However, Orphanides and Solow (1990), who provide a comprehensive survey of this issue, point out that it is difficult to assess the practical relevance of the "Tobin effect" because slight differences in the setup of theoretical models yield quite different conclusions.

-16 Feldstein (1997, 1999) emphasize the effects of capital income taxes as a mechanism by which the tax system becomes non-neutral to inflation.
+^{16.} Feldstein (1997, 1999) emphasizes the effects of capital income taxes as a mechanism by which the tax system becomes nonneutral to inflation.
 Since the real effective tax rate rises as inflation increases, households are motivated to consume earlier, distorting intertemporal resource allocation.